 We love using timelines because they are:

-Like the saying goes, a picture’s worth a thousand words.
-Seeing the order of events and the time spans to scale is so valuable in understanding the flow of history.
+A picture really is worth a thousand words.
+Seeing the order of events and the time spans to scale on a timeline is so valuable in understanding the flow of history.
 Visualizing who lived at the same time as another person or event provides context and connections between lessons.

-You can make it as involved and detailed as you want.
-Buy a pre-made timeline, find printable images (like these, for example) or have the kids draw it all themselves.
+You can make your history timeline as involved and detailed as you want.
+Buy a pre-made timeline, find printable images (like these, for example), or have the kids draw it all themselves.
 There are options for every homeschool and budget.
-Make a large scale timeline to fit on your wall, a folding one that stores in a binder or small ones for reviewing key people or events – it’s totally up to you.
+Make a large scale timeline to fit on your wall, a folding one that stores in a binder, or small ones for reviewing key people or events – it’s totally up to you!

 All you really need is a piece of paper and a pencil to make a basic timeline.
-Even a more elaborate one doesn’t have to take much of an investment in time, money or energy.
+And even a more elaborate one doesn’t have to take much of an investment in time, money, or energy.

 Unfolding a 14’ long timeline and running across the room to add people or events brings a kinesthetic element to your lessons.
 Each time your kids scan their timeline to find the right spot for their new addition, they’re getting a quick review and building their visual catalog of the people and events they’ve learned about already.